inambioinfo/snippets/README.md

 ---
 #### Kinase inhibitors
   * **Kinase inhibitors - approved or in clinical trials**
-This notebook extracts all kinase inhibitors that are in clinical trials or are on the market.
+Notebook that extracts all kinase inhibitors that are in clinical trials or are on the market.
 IPython notebook: [view](https://github.com/Team-SKI/snippets/blob/master/Kinase%20inhibitors/Kinase%20inhibitors%20-%20approved%20or%20in%20clinical%20trials.ipynb)

 ---